-- The cost of health insurance remains the primary reason cited by firms for not offering health benefits.
+- The survey asks firms that do not offer health benefits if they have offered insurance or shopped for insurance in the recent past, and about their most important reasons for not offering.
+Because such a small percentage of large firms report not offering health benefits, we present responses for smaller firms (3 to 199 workers) that do not offer health benefits. - The cost of health insurance remains the primary reason cited by firms for not offering health benefits.
 Among small firms (3-199 workers) not offering health benefits, 50% cite high cost as "the most important reason" for not doing so, followed by: "firm is too small" (16%) and "employees are generally covered under another plan" (15%) (Exhibit 2.9). - Many non-offering, small firms have either offered health benefits in the past five years, or shopped for alternative coverage options recently. - Seventeen percent of non-offering, small firms (3-199 workers) have offered health benefits in the past five years, while 18% have shopped for coverage in the past year (Exhibit 2.10). - Among non-offering, small firms (3-199 workers), 10% report that they provide funds to their employees to purchase health insurance through the individual (non-group) market (Exhibit 2.11).

-Percentage of Firms Offering Health Benefits, 1999-2013
+Exhibit 2.1 Percentage of Firms Offering Health Benefits, 1999-2013